getcarina/getcarina.com/_tutorials/012-servicenet.md

     ebae15446fe4
     ```

-    The output of this `docker rm` command are the shortened IDs of the Redis and application containers that you removed.
+    The output of this `docker rm` command shows the shortened IDs of the Redis and application containers that you removed.

     When the Redis container is gone, so is your data.